Estádio Beira-Rio: Construction

 Radio campaigns began urging both male and female supporters from all over Rio Grande to donate materials such as bricks, cement, and iron.
-In an effort to boost enthusiasm among fans, even a scale model of the new stadium, representing its still early stages of development, was unveiled to the public during a ceremony organized on October 6, 1962.
-In that same year the cornerstone of the stadium was laid, and the former river turned into a true construction site.
-Tunnels began to emerge, quickly followed by the structures of the grandstands.
+In an effort to boost enthusiasm among fans, a scale model of the new stadium, representing its still early stages of development, was unveiled to the public during a ceremony organized on October 6, 1962.
+In that same year, the cornerstone of the stadium was laid, which was followed by the construction of its tunnels and grandstand structures.
 The intense pace further excited the fans, boosting the sales of fundraising bonds for the construction.
-After totaling two thousand in the first year of sales, they quickly reached the mark of forty thousand.
-The support was so significant that, at one point, in an interview with Zero Hora, Borda admitted to not fully grasping the dimensions of the club he was leading, it was too vast.
+After reaching two thousand in the first year of donations, they quickly reached the mark of forty thousand.
+The support was so significant that, at one point, in an interview with Zero Hora, Borda admitted to not fully grasping the dimensions of the club he was leading.

-The excitement among fans went beyond simply looking forward to the new stadium.
-It was also hoped that with the inauguration of the stadium, the team's performance on the field would improve.
+Apart from simply looking forward to the new stadium, fans had also hoped that their team's performance on the field would improve with the inauguration of the stadium.
 After enjoying considerable success in the 1940s and 1950s, the club had recently experienced a downturn, with only one state championship victory in 1961.
-Disheartened by the team's losses at the old Eucaliptos stadium, supporters even found solace by visiting the construction site of the future stadium.
+Disheartened by the team's losses at the old Eucaliptos stadium, supporters would visit the construction site of the future stadium to find solace.